 The Plan provides coverage for acupuncture treatment within certain limitations stated in the Schedule of Benefits section of this document.
 Acupuncture treatment may be covered when performed in a clinical setting and by recognized providers including physicians, osteopaths, and non-physician acupuncturists who have met all state license requirements.
-See the Schedule of Benefits that describes the applicable visit limits and co-insurance amounts.
+See the Schedule of Benefits that describes the applicable visit limits and coinsurance amounts.

-Enrollees under the age of 18 are not eligible for acupuncture benefits.
+Enrollees ages 18 or older are eligible for acupuncture benefits.